dasiths/dasiths.github.io/_posts/2020-02-03-integration-test-aspnetcore-api-with-csrf.md

 ## How It Works

-On the first request to the server, it returns a `cookie` with a special name (i.e. `X-XSRF-TOKEN`).
-The SPA is expected to extract the value from the cookie and reattach that in the subsequent requests' headers.
-Each time you make a request you get a new token and that token is only valid once.
+On the first request to the server, it returns a `cookie` with a special name (i.e. `XSRF-TOKEN`).
+The SPA is expected to extract the value from the cookie and reattach that in the subsequent request's header (i.e. as `X-XSRF-TOKEN`).
+Each time you make a request you get a new token and that token is only valid for the subsequent request.
 This way the server prevents CSRF attacks.

 SPA frameworks like Angular have built in interceptor mechanisms in place which makes it easier to do this extraction and re-attaching process automatically [as described here](https://angular.io/guide/security#xsrf).